Microsoft/azure-docs.pl-pl/articles/active-directory/hybrid/reference-connect-adconnectivitytools.md

 ### <a name="description"></a>OPIS

-Wysyła kwerendy do serwera DNS dla adresów IP skojarzonych z lasem.
+Wysyła zapytanie do serwera DNS o adresy IP skojarzone z lasem.

 ### <a name="examples"></a>PRZYKŁADY